 The earlier these treatments can be delivered the better – ideally within 90 minutes of symptoms starting and within an hour of a patient arriving in hospital.
 Indeed 20% more patients will be completely independent at 3 months if treated within 90 minutes, compared with 10% at 180 minutes and 7% at 270 minutes.

 - Dr Richard Marigold, Consultant Stroke Physician, University Hospital Southampton

 Mr G, 72, had been out for dinner when he suddenly felt light-headed, then his face, arm, and leg went heavy and weak and he had developed slurred speech.
 His wife recognised symptoms from the FAST campaign, called 999, and he was taken into hospital.
 He had a CT scan within 30 minutes and was given clot-busting treatment 1 hour and 8 minutes after his symptoms started.
 The following morning his speech was normal, he could stand and had good use of his right arm and hand.
 48 hours later he had completely recovered and at a clinic appointment three months later he explained that he was regularly walking five miles a day.

 The overriding message from a stroke specialist’s perspective is that there really is no time to lose – getting to hospital as soon as possible for an urgent brain scan and rapid assessment are vital.
 That’s why the FAST campaign is so essential in reminding the public of the need to seek urgent medical assistance.Dr Richard Marigold, Consultant Stroke Physician, University Hospital Southampton

 Atrial Fibrillation (AF) and stroke

-Our aim is to reduce the number of preventable/avoidable AF related strokes.
-Take a look at the range of AF resources here and help us achieve our goal.
+Our aim is to reduce the number of preventable/avoidable AF-related strokes.
+Take a look at the range of our AF resources and help us achieve our goal.